Sailor Moon Volume Two is rated “T” for teens age 13 and up.

 The main character of Sailor Moon is Usagi Tsukino, and clumsy 14-year-old crybaby girl.
 After meeting a mysterious black cat named Luna, Usagi discovers that she has been chosen as a guardian.
 Luna gives Usagi a brooch that has the ability to turn her into an alter ego named Sailor Moon.
 As a guardian, it’s Usagi’s responsibility to gather allies, defeat enemies, and discover the location of the Princess and the Legendary Silver Crystal.

-The art style and tropes that Takeuchi utilizes for the Sailor Moon series is very influenced by the style of 1970s shojo manga; this is especially evident in the facial design of Usagi/Sailor Moon, which bears a strong resemblance to Candice “Candy” White Ardlay from the Candy Candy manga series.
-I personally enjoy this kind of art style in manga, it can potentially be jarring to younger readers who have more of a familiarity with the styles and tropes of modern shojo manga series.
+The art style and tropes that Takeuchi utilizes for the Sailor Moon series is very influenced by the style of 1970’s shojo manga.
+This is especially evident in the facial design of Usagi/Sailor Moon, which bears a strong resemblance to Candice “Candy” White Ardlay from the Candy Candy manga series.
+I personally enjoy this kind of art style in manga, but it can potentially be jarring to younger readers who have more of a familiarity with the styles and tropes of modern shojo manga series.

-One thing I noticed when I saw this volume is the fact that there isn’t kind of “teaser text” printed on the outside cover on any pages in the front or back of the volume.
+One thing I noticed when I saw this volume is the fact that there isn’t kind of “teaser text” printed on the outside cover or on any pages in the front or back of the volume.
 All I can guess is that Kodansha is thinking that the main audience for the Sailor Moon reissues is made up of people already familiar with the property.
-Kodansha did include a three-page preview of the next preview; however, it has not been translated into English, so it can make it hard for the reader to follow what’s going on.
+Kodansha did include a three-page preview of the next volume.
+However, the preview has not been translated into English, so it can make it hard for the reader to follow what’s going on.

 Additional posts about Sailor Moon: